bollu/bollu.github.io/README.txt

 # Quotes from 'Braiding Sweetgrass'

+> I reserve my time for those who can talk about science, and music,
+> and literature, and art.

 > Listening in wild places, we are audience to conversations in a language not
 > our own